pcapriotti/optparse-applicative/README.md

 ## Basics
 ### Parsers

-optparse-applicative provides a number of primitive parsers, usually corresponding to single options, through its *Builder* interface.
-Builders are detailed in their [own section](#builder) of the manual, but for now, let's just look at a few examples to get a feel for how parsers can be defined.
+optparse-applicative provides a number of primitive parsers, corresponding to single unix style options, through its *Builder* interface.
+These are detailed in their [own section](#builders) below, for now, here's a look at a few examples to get a feel for how parsers can be defined.

 Here is a parser for a mandatory option with an argument: